Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

     - You can download it from [here](https://aka.ms//installazurecli).
 3. Postman Application.
     - If you haven't already, download and install Postman from [here](https://www.postman.com/downloads/).
-4. User should have privilege to assign roles.
+4. Privilege to assign roles (User Access Adminstrator in Azure Portal).

 ## What will be deployed in this template
 * Azure API for FHIR server (origin FHIR server)